formancehq/payments/pkg/paymentclient/docs/Payment.md

 ### NewPayment

-`func NewPayment(provider string, status string, value PaymentDataValue, date string, id string, ) *Payment`
+`func NewPayment(provider string, status string, value PaymentDataValue, date time.Time, id string, ) *Payment`

 NewPayment instantiates a new Payment object
 This constructor will assign default values to properties that have it defined,